-This is prepared by dissolving a measured amount of solute is a measured volume of water directly.
-For example Ferrous Ammonium sulphate, etc.
+This is prepared by dissolving a measured amount of solute in a measured volume of water directly.
+For example, ferrous ammonium sulphate.

-This is prepared by titrating a solution against a primary standard solution of KOH, NaOH or any other which can’t be stored for a longer duration comes under the secondary standard.
+This is prepared by titrating a solution against a primary standard solution of KOH, NaOH, or any other which can’t be stored for a longer duration and comes under the secondary standard.

 - The purity of the sample should be ideally 100%

 - Stable at room temperature